 In comparison, the regular Model Y is identical in width (1920mm) but doesn’t stand as tall – 1624mm in height (based on a 167mm running clearance) – and is quite a bit shorter at 4792mm long (-177mm), with a shorter 2890mm wheelbase (-150mm).

 The longer length in wheelbase and the body overall provides crucial extra cabin room for the third row, which seats two occupants on a 50/50-split bench.
-In China, the third-row seats have heating and an electric folding function to easily extend the cargo area.
+The third-row seats have heating and an electric folding function to easily extend the cargo area.
+There are also two USB-C ports and two cupholders in the third row.

 A panoramic glass roof assists with passenger comfort, however the retention of a heavily sloping roofline could compromise headroom.
 We’ll reserve judgment on this, and the available legroom, until we have a chance to test-drive the Model Y L.

-The second row has two individual ‘captain’s chairs’ that in the Chinese market include heating and ventilation, as well as electric adjustment of the seat base and for folding down the backrests to create a large cargo area or room for passengers to sprawl out – and potentially sleep – when the vehicle is parked.
+The second row has two individual ‘captain’s chairs’ that include heating and ventilation, as well as electric adjustment of the seat base and for folding down the backrests to create a large cargo area or room for passengers to sprawl out – and potentially sleep – when the vehicle is parked.

 The two centre-row seats also have electric inboard armrests that can be lowered when not in use, and there’s room between the two seats for children to access the third row without using the seats’ tilt-slide function.

 As per the regular Model Y, a touchscreen is provided behind the front centre console for second-row passengers to control their cabin climate zone and stream video content (via wireless headphones) or play video games.
-The Model Y L also appears to have adopted redesigned front seatbacks.
+Two USB-C ports are included.
+The bigger car also has a more powerful air-conditioning system, as well as additional vertical air vents on the second (B) and third (C) pillars.

-Equipment levels are expected to be similar to the equivalent short-wheelbase Model Y in Australia, spanning high-level infotainment tech, wrap-around ambient interior lighting, premium materials, hands-free tailgate opening and a high-end stereo.
-The Chinese version has an 18-speaker audio system with subwoofer, upgraded with extra speakers for the third row.
+Equipment levels are similar to the equivalent short-wheelbase Model Y in Australia, spanning high-level infotainment tech, wrap-around ambient interior lighting, premium materials, hands-free tailgate opening and a high-end stereo.
+On the latter, the L boasts an 18-speaker audio system with subwoofer, upgraded with extra speakers for the third row.

-Tesla says it has also upgraded the suspension for the Model Y L, which includes fitment of continuously variable damping “that adapts to road conditions, effectively filtering vibrations and improving grip and stability for more precise handling”.
+Tesla has also upgraded the suspension for the Model Y L, which includes fitment of continuously variable damping “that adapts to road conditions, effectively filtering vibrations and improving grip and stability for more precise handling”.
+Two selectable suspension modes are provided: ‘Balanced’ and ‘Rear Comfort’.

 The front and rear wheel track measures 1656mm and 1624mm respectively, up 20mm at the front but 12mm narrower compared to the regular Model Y (1636mm front/rear).
 The tyres are also staggered: 255/45R19 front and 275/45R19 rear, with 19-inch rims the only size available at this stage.
 The five-seat Model Y runs on 255/45R19 tyres front/rear as standard but also has an optional 20-inch wheel and tyre combination.